Morgul/rpgdice/Readme.md

 # RPGDice

 This project is an opinionated dice syntax and roller library designed to be used for any dice-based RPG system.
-It's main goal is to use a straightforward, easy to use grammar that has enough flexibility to allow players to easily codify their dice rolls.
-One of it's central features, the ability to use variables, exists to facilitate a 'write once' philosophy of dice rolls.
+Its main goal is to use a straightforward, easy to use grammar that has enough flexibility to allow players to easily codify their dice rolls.
+One of its central features, the ability to use variables, exists to facilitate a 'write once' philosophy of dice rolls.

 ## Dice are Hard